 China launches new satellite for Earth observation

-China launched a new Earth-observation satellite on Thursday and it has entered the planned orbit successfully.
-(Xinhua/Liu Fang)

-JIUQUAN, April 7 (Xinhua) -- China launched a new Earth-observation satellite from the Jiuquan Satellite Launch Center in northwest China on Thursday.
+China successfully launched a new Earth-observation satellite from the Jiuquan Satellite Launch Center in the GobiDesert on Thursday.

-The satellite, Gaofen-3 03, was launched by a Long March-4C rocket at 7:47 a.m.
-(Beijing Time) and has entered the planned orbit successfully.
+The satellite, Gaofen-3 03, was launched by a Long March-4C rocket at 7:47 am Beijing time and is now in orbit.

-The launch marks the 414th mission for the Long March series carrier rockets.
+(Video source: CASC; produced by Yu JianBin, Li Siyao, Dong Feng and Lou Qingqing)

 Photos